Guayabera: History

-The exact origin of the garment is from yoyoba Santi Espiritus Cuba born in 1700 like yayabera and in 1703/5 born whit the name Guayabera, JoséMartí take to hes friend Máximo Gómez gift in Santo Domingo, before the independence Cuban war. in the 1870 José Martí take the guayabera in Mexico for gift to hes friend's, 1875 go to Veracruz and publicly a book named NUESTRA AMERICA, that's why guayabera go tu this country's. although some historians attribute the shirt to the people of the Philippines who introduced the design to Mexico via the Manila-Acapulco galleon trade, from there spreading to Cuba and the rest of the Caribbean.
-Specifically, the design is believed to be from the Philippine barong tagalog, which has documented origins in the Philippines prior to the arrival of the Spanish.
+The exact origin of the garment is unknown, although some historians attribute the shirt to the people of the Philippines who introduced the design to Mexico via the Manila-Acapulco galleon trade, from there spreading to Cuba and the rest of the Caribbean.
+Specifically, the design is believed to be from the baróng tagalog, which has documented origins in the Philippines prior to Spanish colonisation in the late 16th century.